Become a volunteer today

 The key is communication.
 We understand that life happens; we just ask that you respect the staff and the clients by letting us know when you are unable to be there.
 Failure to do so will result in potential change of placement or the discontinuation of your volunteer services with the agency.

-If you need to change your schedule or you are interested in working in a different position, please contact the Volunteer Services office.
+If you need to change your schedule or you are interested in working in a different position, please contact the Volunteer Services Coordinator.

 The Guidance Center will accept volunteers performing court-ordered community service.
 Volunteers who are performing court-ordered community service must disclose the nature of their conviction to the Volunteer Services office.
 The agency reserves the right to decline any volunteer or to limit which days or hours a volunteer may work.